julianstanley/Class-Based-Fundamentals-Assignments-in-Java/README.md

 ## This is the coursework for a Fall 2018 Computer Science course.

-#### I've purposefully kept specific names out of the title and description to discourage plagiarism.
+#### I've purposefully not mentioned the official name of the course in the title and description to discourage plagiarism.

 The official assignment names are as follows: